abdelrahman1215/simple-txt/README.md

+#simple-txt
-this is a simple text editor written in c
+a simple vim inspired text editor written from scratch in c using ncurses(for linux) and pdcurses(for windows)

+this project was made purely for learning purposes